parisd1992/FirstAdventure/README.md

 The aim of this project is to practice C++11, design patterns and do some basic game development.
 As this is an education exercise, some of the code is purposefully over engineered and the implemented story simple.

-### 'First Adventure' Story

-You find yourself in a dungeon, trapped.
-The door ahead is shut, yet there must be way to open it.
-The question is, do you want to?
-Are you ready to face what might be waiting on the other side?

-Hint: Picking up a sword and a shield will help.

 # Building and Running

 Built and run on a Mac running macOS 10.13.2 (C++11).